 The WTO rules and regulations currently govern about 96.4% of all world trade.
 At its creation, the World Trade Organization included 125 member countries.
 Today, there are 164 members.
 The WTO also includes dozens of observers, which include not only countries but also intergovernmental organizations such as the United Nations, the World Bank, and the European Free Trade Organization (EFTA).

 Member Countries of the World Trade Organization (WTO):

 The origin of the World Trade Organization

 The World Trade Organization was born out of the General Agreement on Tariffs and Trade (GATT) of 1947.
-The GATT was a legal agreement signed by 23 countries that eliminate or reduced quotas, tariffs, and subsidies to minimize barriers to international trade.
-The agreement was intended to boost economic recovery after World War II.
+The GATT was a legal agreement, signed by 23 countries, which eliminated or reduced quotas, tariffs, and subsidies, with the hope that minimizing barriers to international trade would boost economic recovery after World War II.
 The GATT would lead to the creation of the World Trade Organization on January 1, 1995.

-The WTO has its pros and cons.
-Many believe that the WTO is beneficial to business and the global economy by lowering barriers to trade and mediating trade disputes easily between member countries.
-Skeptics, however, believe that WTO widens the global wealth gap and undermines the principals of organic democracy.
-They believe that the WTO harms domestic communities and human rights.
+The WTO is viewed as having pros and cons.
+Supporters believe the WTO is beneficial to business and the global economy because it lowers barriers to trade and mediates trade disputes between member countries.
+Skeptics, however, believe that WTO widens the global wealth gap and undermines the principals of organic democracy, which ultimately harms domestic communities and human rights.